Order

 Situation 5: Account-level adjustments at month-end

 Some retailer relationships include scheduled adjustments at month-end: co-op advertising deductions, slotting fee allocations, marketing fund contributions.
-The brand issues credit notes for these as part of the closing cycle.
+The brand issues credit notes for these as part of the closing cycle, often in a batch.

 What does a credible credit note workflow actually require?

-For apparel brands processing meaningful wholesale volume, the credit note workflow has six components.
+For apparel brands processing meaningful wholesale volume, the workflow has six components.
+Miss any one and the others compound errors.

 1. Identification and classification

-When a credit-note-triggering event occurs (chargeback, return, dispute), the cause is classified into a defined taxonomy.
+When a credit-note-triggering event occurs, the cause is classified into a defined taxonomy.
 Classification matters because the cause distribution drives where operational improvement effort goes.
-A brand processing 50 chargebacks a month for late shipments has a different problem than a brand processing 50 chargebacks for ASN errors.
+A brand processing 50 chargebacks a month for late shipments has a production planning problem.
+A brand processing 50 chargebacks for ASN errors has an EDI problem.
+Same dollar value, completely different fix.

 2. Approval workflow

 Credit notes above a threshold require approval.
-The approver may be a senior AR clerk, the finance lead, or the operations lead depending on the cause.
-Approval governance prevents credit notes from being issued informally, which causes downstream reconciliation issues.
+The approver may be a senior AR clerk, the finance lead, or the operations lead depending on cause.
+Approval governance prevents credit notes from being issued informally over email, which is what causes downstream reconciliation issues at month-end.

 3. Credit note creation in the operating system

 The credit note is created in the operating platform that holds the original invoice.
-The credit note references the original invoice, applies a quantity or value reduction, and updates the customer’s outstanding balance.
+It references the original invoice, applies a quantity or value reduction, and updates the customer’s outstanding balance.
+Creating credit notes outside the source-of-truth system is the most common cause of AR aging reports that no one trusts.

 4. Inventory implication recording

 If the credit note involves returned product, the inventory record is updated when the physical units are received and inspected.
-Returns workflows distinguish “return merchandise authorization issued” (no inventory change) from “return received” (inventory change), which prevents the negative-inventory issues described in adjacent guides.
+Returns workflows distinguish RMA issued (no inventory change) from RMA received (inventory change), which prevents the negative-inventory issues that appear when credit notes update inventory before goods arrive at the warehouse.

 5. Accounting system synchronization